envoyproxy/gateway/docs/latest/design/extending-envoy-gateway.md

 ## Non-Goals

-- The initial deisgn does not capture every hook that Envoy Gateway will eventually support.
+- The initial design does not capture every hook that Envoy Gateway will eventually support.
 - Extend [Gateway API Policy Attachments][].
 At some point these will be addressed using this extension system, but the initial implementation omits these.
 - Guarantee that multiple extensions will work together without conflicts

 ## Overview

 Envoy Gateway can be extended by vendors by means of an extension server developed by the vendor and deployed alongside Envoy Gateway.
-An extension server can make use of one or more pre/post hooks inside Envoy Gateway before and after it's major components (translator, etc.) to allow the extension to modify the data going into or coming out of these components.
+An extension server can make use of one or more pre/post hooks inside Envoy Gateway before and after its major components (translator, etc.) to allow the extension to modify the data going into or coming out of these components.
-An extension can be created external to Envoy Gateway as it's own Kubernetes deployment or loaded as a sidecar. gRPC is used for the calls between Envoy Gateway and an extension.
+An extension can be created external to Envoy Gateway as its own Kubernetes deployment or loaded as a sidecar. gRPC is used for the calls between Envoy Gateway and an extension.
 In the hook call, Envoy Gateway sends data as well as context information to the extension and expects a reply with a modified version of the data that was sent to the extension.
 Since extensions fundamentally alter the logic and data that Envoy Gateway provides, Extension projects assume responsibility for any bugs and issues they create as a direct result of their modification of Envoy Gateway.